 Parking tickets, fix-it tickets concerning the car equipment like broken lights, tinted windows or no front plate do NOT put points on your license.
 Paperwork violations relating to insurance or registration do NOT put points on your license.

-Cell phone violation and points
+Cell phone and Texting violations and DMV points

 - Running a red light